wx-chevalier/Awesome-Lists-and-CheatSheets/Engineering/DevOps/DevOps-List.md

 - [2019-DevOps didn’t exist when I started as a developer: How this one principle changed my career](https://circleci.com/blog/cicd-engineer/): I’ll traverse my professional timeline discussing how DevOps came into my life and expressing how it impacted me and my chosen career.

+- [2021-DevOps, SRE, and Platform Engineering](https://iximiuz.com/en/posts/devops-sre-and-platform-engineering/): During my career, I used to work in teams and companies where as a developer, I would push code to a repository and just hope that it would work well when some mythical system administrator would eventually take it to production.

 ## Case Study

 - [解读 2016，眺望 2017：运维的风口在哪？](http://mp.weixin.qq.com/s/X4929d1NtrmWGfT6ZEHxUg)